luna404/HeRAMS-UserManual/UserGuide_en.md

 # 4. HeRAMS Administration

-This chapter aims to provide an overview of the admin pages in HeRMAS and provides step-by-step instruction for common tasks conducted by advanced users and local administrators.
+This chapter aims to provide an overview of the admin pages in HeRAMS and provides step-by-step instruction for common tasks conducted by advanced users and local administrators.
 The first part of the chapter is dedicated to the concept and management of [Workspaces](#workspaces) while the second part focuses on [project](#projects) level administration as well as the configuration of project specific [dashboards](#configure-the-project-dashboard).

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;